bekk/bekk-christmas/post/javascript/the-state-of-frontend-five-years-later.md

 ## Developer tooling is… meh

 With the maturity of the toolchain, developer tooling has improved.
-React and especially Redux provides some great debugging functionality, but overall I'm a bit disappointed that the state of things aren't better than they are.
+React and especially Redux provides some great debugging functionality, but overall, I'm a bit disappointed that the state of things aren't better than they are.
 Source maps are good, but the fact that the standard debuggers can't evaluate variables properly with source maps is a bit of a bummer.

 There might be things I should know here that I don't, but I was hoping that we'd be well past the point where `console.log` and attaching things to global state are reasonable approaches to debugging.

 # In short

 All in all, things are not bad in the world of frontend.
 The community is thriving, and innovation is both rapid and reasonably well directed.
-So, I guess I could reasonbly say that things used to be worse.
+So, I guess I could reasonably say that things used to be worse.
 The coffee was bitter, and the developers were too.
-These days the coffee is single lot, the function scope is predictable and the developers are hopefully slightly less bitter than they used to be.
+These days the coffee is single lot, the function scope is predictable, and the developers are hopefully slightly less bitter than they used to be.

 So, if you yourself is part of the frontend community, enjoy it!
-Frontend as an area of expertize has undergone huge changes the last few year, and I dare say most are for the much better.
+Frontend as an area of expertise has undergone huge changes the last few years, and I dare say most are for the much better.